What is the Fey Creations series about?

 Can I meet you?

 Sure!
-Here are some scheduled places you can find me, or stop by a Saturday Writers meeting.
+Here are some scheduled places you can find me.
 If you recognize me, on one of the few occasions I venture into public, don’t be shy, come up and introduce yourself.

 Are any of the Fey Creations characters based on people you know?